-Project Evaluation System and Ex-post Evaluation Results of JICA

-Highlights

-External Evaluation: Out of the 73 external evaluations, 6 external evaluations are selected based on geography, assistance scheme, sector, and rating.

-Republic of Ghana

-Grant Aid

-The Project for Fishery Promotion in Sekondi

-Contribution to the supply of fresh marine products by expanding fishing port facilities and improving their operation methods

-External Evaluator: Keiko Asato, Foundation for Advanced Studies on International Development (FASID)

-Grant limit / Actual Grant amount:

-1,825 million yen (Amended 2,169 million yen)/ 2,102 million yen

-Exchange of notes:

-April, 2014 (Amended on December, 2015)

-Project Completion: March, 2018

-Implementing agency:

-Ghana Ports and Harbours Authority (GPHA) (Operating Agency is Sekonodi Fishing Harbour (SKFH))

-To contribute the stable supply of marine products at SKFH

-To reduce congestion at SKFH and improve the freshness of the caught fish and vessels mooring and preparing at mooring quay (left back)

-To extend the mooring quay and improve related facilities at SKFH limiting unexpected use other than original purpose), fish landing is done efficiently and the congestion of the fishing port facility has been improved.
-In addition to these quick landing, the freshness of the catch is obtained by purchase and sales transaction of the catch under the roof of the handling shed.
-That's why the project objective was achieved.
-A positive impact was also seen, such as that the fresh catches are bought and sold at higher price.
-On the other hand, the fishery resources around Ghana have been decreasing in recent years due to illegal fishing, and this tendency can be also seen around the SKFH.
-As a result, although the unit sales price of catch has increased, only some fishermen and fishmongers could increase their income.
-The increased income is used for family clothes, children's education, and personal luxury purchases, and is also used for reinvestment in their business expansion, which might contribute to improve their lives.
+Part I Project Evaluation System and Ex-post Evaluation Results of JICA UExternal Evaluation: HighlightsOut of the 73 exter selected based on a nal evaluations, 6 external evaluation geography, assistance scheme, sector s are , and rating.
+Republic of GhanaThe Project for I in Sekondi Fishery Promotion Overall A Grant Aid Contribution to the supply of fishing port facilities and imp f fresh marine products by expanding proving their operation methods Effectiveness and Impact3Relevance3Efficiency2 External Evaluator: Keiko Asato, Foundation for Advanced Studies s on International Development (FASID) Sustainability 3 Grant limit / Actual Grant amount: 1,825 million yen (Amended 2,169 million yen) / 2,102 million yen Exchange of notes: April, 2014 (Amended on December, 2015) Project Completion: March, 2018 Implementing agency: Ghana Ports and Harbours Authority (GPHA) (Operating Agency is Sekonodi Fishing Harbour (SKFH)) Overall Goal: To contribute the stable supply of marine products at SKFH limiting unexpected use other than ori fish landing is done efficiently and the the fishing port facility has been improve to these quick landing, the freshness obtained by purchase and sales tran catch under the roof of the handling why the project objective was achieve impact was also seen, such as that the are bought and sold at higher price. hand, the fishery resources around Gh decreasing in recent years due to illege this tendency can be also seen around a result, although the unit sales price ginal purpose), congestion of ved.
+In addition of the catch is isaction of the g shed.
+That's ved.
+A positive e fresh catches On the other ana have been gal fishing, and d the SKFH.
+As e of catch has Project Purpose: To reduce congestion at SKFH and improve the freshness of the caught fish Output: To extend the mooring quay and improve related facilities at SKFH could increase their income.
+The increased, only some instrument and is used for family clothes, children's e personal luxury purchases, and is reinvestment in their business expansion contribute to improve their lives.
+In light of the above, the effectivene reased income education, and also used for on, which might ss and impacts Ť of the project are high.
+A A A A A A A A A A A A A A A A A A A Relevance an increase i in Gnana, fishery is regarded as industry in terms of job creation, supp an important oly for vigorous

+In Gnana, fishery is regarded as an important industry in terms of job creation, supply for vigorous marine products consumption, which is twice the world average, and provision of animal protein sources and etc. That's why the infrastructure improvement for this industry is in line with the development policy of the Ghana government.
+The SKFH confronted the problems such as congestion at the time of landing and insufficient capacity of the ice producing machine, so the development needs were also high.
+This project was also in line with the Japan's ODA policy.
+Therefore, its relevance is high.

+Facility improvement (civil engineering work, facility construction / equipment installation, technical assistance for facility operation) was carried out as planned.
+The project cost was within the amount quantitative effect of this project, has improved comparing with that at the time of starting of the project.
+The fishing net occupancy rate and ice sufficiency have reached the target values.
+By ingenuity of facility operation, such as zoning (dividing the facility area subject to its purpose of use, and

+Fishing vessels returning to the port and waiting for landing (foreground)